 In its latest move, the company is taking a bottom-up approach in revamping China’s retailing landscape.
 Alibaba is reaching franchise partnerships with grocery stores in residential communities across China in a move to upgrade these shops with its technologies.

 The licensed physical stores will be much smarter and well-targeted.
-For example, customer preferences and purchasing history data from LST, Alibaba B2B platform that’s being used in over 500k stores, will be analyzed to provide curated plans on product offerings and marketing campaigns.
+For example, customer preferences and purchasing history data from Ling Shou Tong (LST), Alibaba B2B platform that’s being used in over 500k stores, will be analyzed to provide curated plans on product offerings and marketing campaigns.
 All-around services will be offered such as merchandise channels and orderings, logistics, marketing, and more.

 “There are over 6 million community grocery stores across China, mostly family operations.
 70% of such stores are based in third- to sixth-tier cities.
 80 percent of the shop owners are above 45-years-old, a group that’s not accustomed to smartphone and new technologies.
 The lack of technological support resulted in low efficiencies and thus meager profits despite hard work with an average daily operation time range from 12 to 15 hours,” said Lin Xiaohai, vice president of Alibaba.

 Tmall.com will license more than 10,000 physical stores in China this fiscal year, the company disclosed.

 The first licensed store completed its upgrade recently and was reopened to the public this Monday.
 Instead of the shabby designs that are typical for a community store in lower-tier cities, the upgraded store has a more modern look that’s similar to high-end convenience stores such as Lawson’s or 7-11.